1949

 Jack, a lover of photography, saw the potential of Sedona and had no problem helping out a

 fellow entrepreneur.
-Up until this time only black and white film was available in Sedona, so it
+Up until this time, only black and white film was available in Sedona, so it

-is not a mis-statement to say, "that Jack Frye helped bring the world of COLOR to Sedona."
+"that Jack Frye helped bring the world of COLOR to Sedona."

 And as soon as Bob started stocking color film other Sedona merchants did the same.